 Well, they might if you tell them it’s packed with tempeh (temp-who?) and kale beforehand, but try and hold onto that tidbit of information until they’ve cleaned their plate.

-This BBQ tempeh kale tortilla pie features a mixture of sauteed kale, grated tempeh, smoky spices, onion, garlic, and cheese.
-This filling holds together well and adds a great layer between the tortillas.
+The filling is comprised of a mixture of sauteed kale, grated tempeh, smoky spices, onion, garlic, and cheese.
+The BBQ sauce (use your favorite kind) holds everything together very well and adds a hearty layer between the tortillas.

-To boost the nutrition of this BBQ tempeh kale tortilla pie in particular, I used whole wheat tortillas.
-Can you use any variety of tortilla you have on hand?
-Definitely!
+There’s lots of wiggle room here.
 Would you rather use spinach than the kale?
 Go for it!
 Are you looking to use up some extra potato wedges you’ve got laying around?
-Chop them up and throw them in!
-I’ll be cheering you on – this dish is SO versatile.
+Chop them up and throw them in.
+I’ll be cheering you on: this dish is SO versatile.

 One of my favorite parts of a tortilla pie is how it comes together in the oven.
-The tortillas soften beautifully and are easily sliced into wedges.
-It’s lasagna-esque in presentation, but I couldn’t dare call this lasagna.
-That just wouldn’t be right. 😉
+Bake the tortilla pie at 350°F for 15 minutes or so, or until it’s heated throughout and the cheese is melted.
+The tortillas soften beautifully and are easily sliced into wedges to serve.
+It’s lasagna-esque in presentation, but I wouldn’t dare call this lasagna.
+That just sounds so wrong to my Italian ears.

-Whatever you decide to call it, it’s a healthy, hearty, and relatively quick main dish that you’ll want to add to your rotation!
+And as for the name…I’m still not 100% sold on “tortilla pie” but I just don’t know what else works better.
+Tortilla stacks?
+Tortilla casserole?
+Whatever you decide to call it, it’s a healthy, hearty, and relatively quick dinner recipe that you’ll want to add to your rotation.

 - You may notice I said that this is a one-skillet recipe and I have it pictured step-by-step in two different pans.
 I absent-mindedly grabbed a second pan when making it for these photos (more dishes to wash – boo!), but it can easily be done in just one, which is as it’s written in the recipe below.